It will take a minute only and you can save upto 30%

 Apple Pay like Google Pay allows customers to make contactless payments

 via their mobile phone or smartwatch.
-Apple Pay comes with the added benefit of users not being restricted by the £30 contactless limit that are in place on contactless credit and debit card payments.
+Apple Pay comes with the added benefit of users not being restricted by the £30 contactless limit that is in place on contactless credit and debit card payments.

 Samsung Pay makes making and taking payments easy.
 Widely accepted due to having both

 NFC and MST support making payments can be done in a matter of seconds.
 It is safe and secure as Samsung has added several layers of security to ensure it is locked and cannot be abused by third parties.
 In addition, if you ever lose your phone you can deactivate your device remotely to stop fraud.

 How can businesses ensure they accept contactless payments?

 To accept contactless payment a business must ensure they have a card machine with contactless technology.
 With over 90+ million contactless cards in the UK, the number of contactless payments has been on a steep rise over the last 5 years.
 Customers now trust the technology as it has become more mainstream into public norms.
 For a business contactless technology allows them to take payments quicker which has resulted in fewer queues or waiting for their customers.